Mellanox/arc_ltp/README.md

 * sched/hackbench02 - ARC Linux has problems if amount of threads in one process is more that 380.

 ### Fatal tests

 These tests cause system to crash or hung so they must be disabled.

 * syscalls/sendfile04 - it is required to find why this tests causes system to hang
 * syscalls/sendfile04_64 - it is required to find why this tests causes system to hang.

+### Not applicable tests

+These tests are not applicable to ARC Linux but are reported as failed, so they should be disabled.

+* io/aio01 - asynchronous IO is not supported by uClibc
+* io/aio02 - asynchronous IO is not supported by uClibc

 ## Notes